anissa1908/React-Portfolio/README.md

 # User story

-My portfolio was originally built with Bootstrap, HTML, CSS, Javascript and jQuery, but for this assignment, I converted the portfolio to use components and converted to React.js.
+My personal portfolio was originally built with Bootstrap, HTML, CSS, Javascript and jQuery, but for this assignment, I converted the portfolio to use components and converted to React.js.

 # Technologies Used:
-HTML
-CSS
-REACT
-Javascript
-jQuery
-PHP - files deleted so it could deploy to Heroku properly
+HTML, CSS, REACT.js, JavaScript, jQuery, PHP - files deleted so it could deploy to Heroku properly.

 # Heroku deployed link
 https://pacific-spire-45972.herokuapp.com/